 What are fake apps?

 There is no exact definition for fake apps.
 The word "fake" comes from English and means "counterfeit" or "false".
-Fake apps are therefore literally app fakes or false apps.
-Basically, however, this refers to apps, especially for smartphones, that copy the name or design of apps from well-known companies and brands.
-The user is supposed to believe that it is an original app.
-Thus, the user is tricked into downloading and installing the fake app.
+Literally translated, we are talking about app fakes or fake apps.
+Basically, however, this refers to applications for smartphones in particular.
+These usually copy the name or design of apps from well-known companies and brands.
+You are supposed to be fooled into believing that it is an original app.
+This will tempt you to download and install the fake app.

 Target of the scammers